 As I already said, kittens will fall asleep shortly after you feed them.

-So, feeding the little one later in the evening/night can help ensure that the kitty sleeps through the night without bothering you.
+So, feeding the little one later in the evening or night can help ensure that the kitty sleeps through the night without bothering you.

 Provide a Familiar Object

-Sometimes kittens can’t sleep through the night because they’re not used to being alone and are afraid without their mother/siblings.
+Sometimes kittens can’t sleep through the night because they’re not used to being alone and are afraid of their mother or siblings.

 A familiar object, such as a blanket or a toy, can soothe your kitty’s anxiety and make it easier for them to stay asleep.

-It’s not easy to listen to your kitten’s pitiful meows late in the evening or early morning.
+It’s not easy to listen to your kitten’s pitiful meows late in the evening or early in the morning.
 But it’s normal for kittens to be extra vocal when they’re lonely, hungry, or bored.

-So, should I ignore my kitten crying at night?
+So, should I ignore my kitten’s crying at night?